AG backs Richmond vet seeking Supreme Court hearing on GI Bill benefits

 Now, Richmond resident James Rudisill is in a legal battle to use his post-9/11 GI Bill benefits to further his education and become a chaplain — and he’s hoping to take the fight to the U.S. Supreme Court.

-Rudisill claims that the Department of Veterans Affairs didn’t pay him the full benefits he had earned under two separate GI Bill programs and that he had to turn down an offer to attend Yale Divinity School.
+Rudisill claims that the Department of Veterans Affairs did not pay him the full benefits he had earned under two separate GI Bill programs and that he had to turn down an offer to attend Yale Divinity School.

 His pro bono legal team has filed a writ to ask the U.S. Supreme Court to hear the case.